3. Language Directives¶

 In addition, when executing within a final task, all the encountered task generating codes will execute these tasks immediately after its creation as if they were simple routine calls.

-And finally, tasks created within a final task can use the data environment of its parent task.
+Finally, tasks created within a final task can use the data environment of its parent task.

-Tasks with the wait
+Tasks including the wait

 For this reason, its use is restricted to tasks that upon exiting do not have any subtask accessing its local variables.